 Are you wondering what personal loans may be available to you?
 You can compare personal loans here.

 Although international students in Australia are not eligible to receive government assistance through the HELP program, there is a range of other options that may be available to you.
 Most banks and private lenders will require you to have a valid visa (usually a working or business visa), or be a permanent resident of Australia to be eligible for a loan.

 That said, most universities have study loan options for international students.
 These can operate in conjunction with your home country’s government, such as at the University of Sydney, which assists Canadian students in applying to access funding from the Canadian federal and/or provincial governments.
-The University of Melbourne, on the other hand, offers long-term loans to students on the condition that the guarantor of the loan is a citizen or a permanent resident of Australia.
+The University of Melbourne, on the other hand, offers long-term loans to students on the condition that the guarantor of the loan is over 21 and fulfils particular criteria.

 There are also a number of scholarships and awards available to international students looking to study in Australia.
 In some cases, you’ll be automatically considered for them upon application to the university in question.
 For others, you’ll need to apply directly.
 Scholarships are generally granted on the basis of academic merit, so it could be a good idea to do some research and get in touch with your educational institution to see if you qualify.